 Lawsuits accuse mesh manufacturers of:

-Lawsuits claim the mesh implants caused:
+Women who filed lawsuits claim the mesh implants caused:

-- Extreme Pain
+- Extreme pain

-- Dyspareunia (pain during sexual intercourse)
+- Dyspareunia (pain during sex)

 - Recurrence of urinary incontinence

-Hammons Sought Compensation for Revision Surgeries, Pain and Suffering
+Woman Sues Johnson & Johnson for Revision Surgeries, Pain and Suffering

 Women and Husbands Seek Compensation for Mesh Injuries